Glossary

 • Corporate Communications

-Corporate communication is how companies share information to internal and external audiences and engage these audiences in a bid to manage brand perception.
+Corporate communications is how companies share information to internal and external audiences and engage these audiences in a bid to manage brand perception.
 Corporate communication is made up of three major categories, which are management communication, marketing communication, and company communication.

 D